The answers to important questions when buying a fixed annuity.

 Fixed annuities earn a fixed rate over a multi-year time horizon.
 The interest rate will be specified upfront and will vary based on the amount you’re investing, your investment horizon, the credit rating of the insurer, and market conditions at the time of purchase.
 At the end of the guarantee period, the rate may change.

-In summary, a fixed annuity is an annuity that operates much like a CD, offering low-risk tax-deferred accumulation at a fixed rate.
+In summary, a fixed annuity is an annuity that offers low-risk tax-deferred accumulation at a fixed rate.

 An annuity is a form of insurance that protects your longevity.
 When you purchase an annuity you pay an insurance company, who invests your money, and promises to pay you a fixed and guaranteed amount of income starting on a future predetermined date and continuing for the rest of your life.